Director: Lorrie Cranor

 User controllable security and privacy

 Managing security and privacy policies is known to be a difficult problem.
 It is important that new user interfaces be developed to effectively and efficiently support lay users in understanding and managing security and privacy policies - their own as well as those implemented by systems and individuals with whom they interact.
 Solutions in this area have traditionally taken a relatively narrow view of the problem by limiting the expressiveness of policy languages or the number of options available in templates, restricting some decisions to specific roles within the enterprise, etc. As systems grow more pervasive and more complex, and as demands for increasing flexibility and delegation continue to grow, it is imperative to take a more fundamental view that weaves together issues of security, privacy and usability to systematically evaluate key tradeoffs between expressiveness, tolerance for errors, burden on users and overall user acceptance; and develop novel mechanisms and technologies that help mitigate these tradeoffs, maximizing accuracy and trustworthiness while minimizing the time and effort required by end users.
 The objective of this project is to develop new interfaces that combine user-centered design principles with dialog, explanation and learning technologies to assist users in specifying and refining policies.
 One new policy authoring interface we have developed is a visualization technique for displaying policies in a two-dimensional "expandable grid".
-(See also the User controllable security and privacy project page, the Expandable grids project, Grey project, and Locaccino.)
+(See also the User controllable security and privacy project page, the Expandable grids project, Grey project, Usable security for digital home storage and Locaccino.)